tsedio/tsed/docs/tutorials/aws.md

 You need to create three files:

- - One for the `ServerLoader` configuration,
+ - One for the `Server` configuration,
  - One for AWS, named `lambda.ts` (the entry point on AWS Lambda, which contains the function handler),
  - One for the local development, for example "index.js" (that you can use to run the app locally with `ts-node local.ts`)